 - The CDC is the most trusted source of guidance (75%), followed by the National Institutes of Health (68%), state health departments (68%), with local offices of emergency management (67%), and the WHO (66%) close behind

 - Only 42% of say they trust President Trump to protect Americans from a major outbreak

-- People who do not follow the news on a daily basis (regardless of the source) are significantly less trusting of the major international, federal, and local level public health organizations than those who don’t
+- People who do not follow the news on a daily basis (regardless of the source) are significantly less trusting of the major international, federal, and local level public health organizations than those who do